-When pulling the choke lever Avard you, a cylinder in the carburetor is opened.
+When pulling the choke lever A fully toward the top B, a cylinder in the carburetor is opened.
 Through this cylinder, the engine can take in additional fuel.
 This results in a rich fuel and air mixture, which is needed for a cold start.

-When releasing the choke lever, the cylinder is closed again.
+When pushing down C the chock lever, the cylinder is closed again.